witnesschain/iosApp/README.md

 ## Files and Folders

-The real code behind our app is in the `WitnessChain` folder.
+The real code behind this app is in the `WitnessChain` folder.
 Images and other assets used in the app are in `WitnessChain/IconImages.xcassets`.